TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/ToolsEditRest/Index.rst

 *  `PhpStorm <https://www.jetbrains.com/phpstorm/>`__ is commonly used by developers in the TYPO3 community.
 It does however cost money.
-PhpStorm comes with a number of plugins for TYPO3, e.g. for TypoScript and Fluid.
+PhpStorm comes with a number of plugins for TYPO3, for example for TypoScript and Fluid.
 *  **Visual Studio Code** also comes with plugins for TYPO3 and for reStructuredText.
    And it is free.